 - You can provide the transcript for any audio or video files.
 This is another great way of allowing search engines to crawl content, helping you rank.

 Even if you think you’ve got all your content in HTML and don’t think you have any significant problems with content that’s indexable, you should still double-check.
 Here’s how you do that.

 Here’s a snapshot of Quick Sprout on Google cache.
 This is the text version:

 You can see all the text, which is a good thing.
 That means all the search engines are crawling this site and ranking it based on the content.

 Here’s a site that’s all flash:

-Even though there was very little content on this page to begin with, it isn’t even showing up.
+Even though there was very little content on this page to begin with, even that isn’t showing up.
 That’s not good because search engines cannot index any of the content, including the links.

 Step #2: Evaluating your competitors

-So why is keeping tabs with your competitors important?
-Well, for one thing, it’s kind of like getting a free seo insight.
-Your competitors, especially if they are a big brand, will probably have spent tens of thousands of dollars to achieve their rankings.
-You can than see what works and what doesn’t work without having spend all the money.
+So, why is keeping tabs on your competitors important?
+Well, for one thing, it’s kind of like getting a free SEO insight.
+Your competitors, especially if they are big brands, will probably have spent tens of thousands of dollars to achieve their rankings.
+You can then see what works and what doesn’t work without having spend all the money.

 Also, if you want to dominate, then you have to know what your competitors are doing.
-So here’s a few tools you can use:
+Here are a few tools you can use: